ObamaCare: Pros and Cons of ObamaCare

 Pros and Cons of the Health Insurance Marketplace

-The health insurance marketplace is your states website for health insurance.
+The health insurance marketplace is your state’s website for health insurance.
 The marketplace allows you to apply for federally subsidized insurance and to find out if you qualify for Medicaid.
 The marketplace is your best choice for insurance if you qualify for cost assistance.
-To find out if you qualify for cost assistance you can go to your states marketplace or most brokers and providers outside of the marketplace.
+To find out if you qualify for cost assistance, you can go to your state’s marketplace or a local broker or provider outside of the marketplace.

-No matter what plan you get you’ll pay the same premium (before subsidies) as broker fees are paid by the insurance company and your state controls insurance prices in your region.
-Regardless of what option you choose to obtain private insurance make sure you inquire about cost assistance before choosing a plan.
+No matter what plan you get, you’ll pay the same premium (before subsidies) the insurance company pays broker fees, and your state controls insurance prices in your region.
+Regardless of what option you choose to obtain private insurance, make sure you inquire about cost assistance before choosing a plan.
 Learn more about ways to buy insurance.

 Marketplace Cost Assistance and Choices Outside the Marketplace

 Healthcare.gov is the official Health Insurance Marketplace and is the only place where you can get cost assistance.
 Qualified brokers can help you shop for marketplace plans and you can shop around for quotes outside the marketplace too.
 Know your options and get the best coverage at the best prices.